Do we know you?

 - INFORMS now offers the CAP exam to become a Certified Analytics Professional.

-- SAS also offers a SAS certification which can be a good addition to your resume.
-However, since there is a wider variety of tools available including R and Python, the more tools you know the more marketable your skills will be!
-We recommend looking at job descriptions for the industries and companies you might be interested in to better determine which tool is the best one for you to learn.
+- Since there is a wide variety of tools available, the more tools you know the more marketable your skills will be!
+We recommend looking at job descriptions for the industries and companies you might be interested in to better determine which tools, methodologies, and skills are the best one for you to learn.

 Whether you’re an analytics or marketing research professional, keep your resume current and be sure it highlights your accomplishments and skills.
 Include any tools or data you have experience with, and major projects that you have worked on.
 A potential employer looking at your resume wants to see how you can be an asset to their company.
 Read the job description carefully and include any skills or experience you have that align with their needs.